 In April 2007, Colorado's governor signed S.B.
 51 and the Greening of State Government Executive Orders D011 07 and D012 07, which, respectively, established a series of goals for the state's energy use for 2012 and detailed how those goals are to be met by the Colorado Energy Office (CEO), the CGGCC, and other agencies.
 Each executive department, 17 institutions of higher education, the Secretary of State’s Office, and the Attorney General’s Office have energy and water management plans in place.

-Executive Order D2010-006 built upon the existing executive orders and created new requirements for reducing and reporting greenhouse gas emissions and waste sent to landfills, as well as reduced consumption of paper, petroleum and bottled water.
-Executive Order D2010-006 also requires agencies to include in their capital construction request a review of renewable energy systems and related opportunities to optimize savings, including use of third-party power purchase agreements.
-Executive Directors of state agencies are required to conduct an internal review at least annually to make sure their agency is on track to meet the targets associated with these Executive Orders.
-State agencies and employees are required to use energy-conserving software provided by the Colorado Energy Office.
+In April 2010, Colorado's governor signed Executive Order D2010-006, creating new requirements for reducing and reporting greenhouse gas emissions and waste sent to landfills, as well as reducing consumption of paper, petroleum, and bottled water.
+State agencies are required to use energy-conserving software provided by the Colorado Energy Office and conduct an internal review at least annually to make sure their agency is on track to meet the targets associated with the Executive Orders.

 Colorado encourages the use of energy performance contracting—funding energy efficiency measures through expected energy savings, avoiding large up-front capital costs—at state agencies, higher education institutions, and local governments.
 As of June 2014, energy performance contracting project investments totaled more than $447,000,000, with projects located in 75% of Colorado’s counties.
 More information on performance contracting in Colorado can be found here.